pagekite/upagekite/README.md

    * MicroPython 1.13 on an ESP32-WROOM-32 DevKitC board
    * MicroPython 1.13 on Ubuntu Linux
    * Python 3.7.5 on Ubuntu Linux
+* Adaptive relay selection (ESP32 relies on DNS hints from web)
+* Proxying to an external server (e2e TLS, SSH, ...)

 ### Not working yet:

 * Relay TLS certificate verification
-* Adaptive relay selection (ESP32 DNS lookups are too limited)
-* Proxying to an external (web)server

 See our [Github Issues](https://github.com/pagekite/upagekite/issues/) for details and a more complete list.